John Bryan Ward-Perkins: Interests

 Ward-Perkins' major interests were in the materials of ancient art and city topography.
 He wrote works on city planning in classical Greece and Rome and the historical topography of Veii.
 He also reinitiated the project to map the Roman Empire, Tabula imperrii romani, which had begun in 1928 but had become inactive.
 He was instrumental in the founding of the Association for Classical Archaeology, and the issuing of its journal, Fasti Archaeologici.
 Perhaps one of his most important contributions was the use of field survey to assess archaeological land patterns in Italy, forever changing archaeological inquiry.
 One of his major survey projects, the South Etruria Survey, produced a body of evidence that remains useful to scholars.
 In these techniques he was a pioneer, as well as in the field of ancient marble studies.

 Death

 Ward-Perkins died on 28 May 1981 in Cirencester, Gloucestershire.

 Personal life

 Ward-Perkins married Margaret Sheilah Long in 1943.
 She was a daughter of Henry William Long, a lieutenant-colonel in the Royal Army Medical Corps.

 Together the couple had three sons and a daughter.
 One son is the historian Bryan Ward-Perkins.
-Another, David, is a successful consultant based between London and France; and the other, Hugh, based in Italy, is a well-noted musician, specialising in ancient music.